-- Sensitive skin is easily irritated by skin care products and harsh environments
+- Sensitive skin is easily irritated by stimuli that would not normally cause unpleasant reactions

-- Sensitive skin can be cared for with fragrance-free, hypoallergenic products
+- Sensitive skin can be managed with fragrance-free, hypoallergenic products and identifying and avoiding exposure to triggers

 What Exactly Is Sensitive Skin?